HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 - For example, a bare name might theoretically match no candidates or an overwhelming number of candidates.
 In this case, Patient Match may return no candidates, even if matching data exists.
 A simple phone number may or may not be enough for Patient Match to find candidates - that is left up to the implementation.

-Patient Match is expected to supply a Patient resource conforming to the Patient profile(s) defined within this Implementation Guide to [$match](https://www.hl7.org/fhir/patient-operation-match.html) to encourage entering more information.
+Patient Match is expected to supply a Patient resource conforming to the Patient profile(s) defined within this Implementation Guide to [$match](https://www.hl7.org/fhir/patient-operation-match.html) and entering as much information as possible is encouraged.
 More information helps find the right candidate and disambiguate cases where there are several candidates.
 This implies that Patient Match is not simply a matter of finding a candidate that exactly matches all the given demographics.
 That approach tends to discourage entering more information because the user cannot know exactly which demographics will appear in the existing Identities.

 - For example, a user should not be reticent to enter an address because he is worried that the patient has moved and the search will fail to find the patient at the old address.

+Patient Match **MUST** return only candidates which are an exact match on Name, allowing for at most a single character difference between the Name in the match request and the Identity or records in the responding system.

 Patient Match **SHOULD** be in terms of groups of records that have been partitioned prior to the Patient Match call into Identities -- groups of records that are thought to represent people.